PrincePandit16/ai-research-recommendation-agent/README.md

 The platform allows you to:

-- Research any company
+- Research any company with real-time web data (via Tavily)
-- Generate business intelligence reports
+- Generate business intelligence reports grounded in live news
 - Identify operational and strategic challenges
 - Discover practical AI opportunities
 - Generate CEO-ready recommendations
-- Download complete reports
+- Download complete reports with live sources cited
 - Watch the workflow execute node-by-node in real time

 ---

 # Why This Project?

-Most AI research tools rely on a single prompt, which often produces generic and surface-level insights.
+Most AI research tools rely on a single prompt and stale training data, which often produces generic, outdated insights.

 This project mimics how a human business analyst works:

+1. **Search** the web for the latest news and developments
-1. Understand the company
+2. Understand the company using live + trained knowledge
-2. Gather business context
+3. Gather key business context
-3. Identify operational and strategic challenges
+4. Identify operational and strategic challenges
-4. Discover AI opportunities tied to those challenges
+5. Discover AI opportunities tied to those challenges
-5. Present recommendations as an executive pitch
+6. Present recommendations as an executive pitch

-Instead of generating everything from one prompt, the system follows a structured multi-step workflow where each stage builds on the previous one.
+Instead of generating everything from one prompt, the system follows a structured multi-step workflow where each stage builds on the previous one — starting with fresh, real-time data from the web.

-This results in more grounded, contextual, and actionable business recommendations.
+This results in more grounded, current, contextual, and actionable business recommendations.

 ---

 # Features

+✅ **Real-time web search** via Tavily (latest news, financials, expansions)

 ✅ Multi-step AI research workflow

 ✅ LangGraph-style sequential state machine

-✅ Company overview generation
+✅ Company overview generation (grounded in live data)

 ✅ Business intelligence analysis